Okyeame Quophi and Stacy's 1st daughter all grown as she turns 16; drops photos

-Calista: Stacy & Okyeame Quophi's 1st Daughter Turns 16; Schwar, Becca, Ayisha Modi Celebrate Her (Photos)
+Calita: Stacy & Okyeame Quophi's 1st Daughter Turns 17; Schwar, Becca, Ayisha Modi Celebrate Her (Photos)

 - The mother and father have flooded social media with photos of their daughter in celebration